 About Jessica - Jessica Brown Fine Art

-I often use recognisable elements such as a vase, or boat shape; a flower; a heart; a star constellation, or some text.
+I often use symbols, or other recognisable elements to reflect my experiences, such as a vase, or boat shape: a flower; a star constellation, fragments of maps, or words just glimpsed.
 Although these elements appear in an abstract context, they retain echoes of meaning which tell a story to the viewer.

 I use a range of materials: paint, pencil, pastels and collage, building up paintings layer by layer in an organic way.
 Through my process of adding and subtracting, burying some elements and bringing others to the fore, a rich history is created, which I hope has an emotional connection with the viewer.
 I continue working until I feel harmony and balance has been achieved and the image has been “found”.